Irrational CFTs from coupled anyon chains with non-invertible symmetries?: Comparison to known RCFTs

+We will now argue that none of these models can realize a $( (\rm{Fibonacci})^3 \rtimes S_3)$ symmetry in a straightforward manner (i.e. via Verlinde lines).
+In a coset model, the fusion rules are determined by the fusion rules of the primaries in the constituent WZW models.
+Using this, it is easy to convince one-self that the only way to obtain a line with a Fibonacci fusion rule is to already have such a line at the level of the individual factors.
+To further endow these lines with an $S_N$ permutation structure, we need to be able to swap the factors in the coset, but this is only possible for the two factors in the numerator, and only when they are equal.
+We therefore conclude that we can only straightforwardly realize $( (\rm{Fibonacci})^N \rtimes S_N)$ symmetry via cosets when $N=2$.
+We will further comment on this in Section \ref{sec:fib2} below.

-An obvious absence from the list are tensor product of minimal models with $c=2-\frac{6}{n(n+1)}- \frac{6}{m(m+1)}$ some of which can coincide with central charge values of previously listed cosets but most of which don't (there are accumulation points for every $c=1+6/(m(m+1))$ and even accumulation points of accumulation points at $c=2$!).
-However, such tensor product theories have multiple stress tensors and are therefore forbidden on physical grounds.
+An obvious absence from the list above are tensor product of minimal models with $c=2-\frac{6}{n(n+1)}- \frac{6}{m(m+1)}$ some of which can coincide with central charge values of previously listed cosets but most of which don't (there are accumulation points for every $c=1+6/(m(m+1))$ and even accumulation points of accumulation points at $c=2$!\footnote{See \cite{Belin:2025qjm} for an interesting perspective on this point.}).
+Such tensor product theories have multiple stress tensors.
 More generally, cosets of the form